Bogtrotter72/Udvartana-Sports-Therapy-Clinic/README.md

 <small>Version one is held on file by the author.</small>

-The node modules folder has been removed in order to reduce download size.
+The node modules folder has been ignore in order to reduce download size.
 In order to alter the code and re-compile the css, it will be necessary to:
 1. run an 'npm install' command in a console (after navigating to the main root directory)
 2. run an 'npm run compile:sass' command in a console